What If My Medical Condition Changes?

 - Temporary wage loss benefits,

-- A permanent disability award or an increase of such an award,
+- A permanent disability benefit or an increase of such a benefit,

 - Health care benefits, and